shrinerb/shrine/doc/creating_plugins.md

-# Creating a new plugin
+# Creating a New Plugin

 Shrine has a lot of plugins built-in, but you can also easily create your own.
 Simply put, a plugin is a module: